-Anemia, which is mostly brought on by a lack of iron, is a significant health concern that affects people all over the world.
-In China, pregnant women had an incidence of roughly 19.8% of the disease.
-Several negative consequences are related to iron deficiency anemia (IDA), including premature birth, low birth weight, infection, and neurological impairment in childhood.
-These effects are associated with both the mother and the fetus.
+Anemia, which is mostly caused by a lack of iron, is a significant health concern that affects people all over the world.
+In China, incidence of anemia among pregnant women is roughly 19.8%.1 Several negative consequences are related to iron deficiency anemia (IDA), including premature birth, low birth weight, infection, and neurological impairment in childhood.2 These effects affect both the mother and the fetus.
 Therefore, the diagnosis and treatment of iron deficiency (ID) are essential to improve the outcome and quality of life of expectant mothers and the children they are carrying.

-Both the diagnosis of ID and the monitoring of the patient's response to treatment are predicated on the availability of highly precise and sensitive tests.
-These tests can give early and accurate detection, as well as lead to the prevention of iron overload, which is associated with dangers and possible adverse effects.3 Currently, the diagnosis of ID can be made by measuring hematologic parameters of a complete blood count.
+Both the diagnosis of ID and the monitoring of patient's treatment response are predicated on the availability of highly precise and sensitive tests.
+These tests can give early and accurate detection, as well as lead to the prevention of iron overload, which is associated with possible adverse effects.3 Currently, ID is diagnosed by measuring hematologic parameters of a complete blood count.
 These parameters include the concentration of hemoglobin (Hb), mean corpuscular volume (MCV), and hematocrit (HCT).
 Additionally, serum iron measurements such as serum ferritin (SF), transferrin, and transferrin receptor (TfR) can also be used.
-The gold standard is considered the measurement of SF along with transferrin saturation, values reflecting the body's iron stores.^{4,5} However, when interpreting the results of these tests, it is necessary to take into account the fact that certain hematologic parameters are influenced by the physiological changes that occur during pregnancy.
-Throughout the early stages of pregnancy, for instance, there is an increase in the mass of red blood cells, whereas throughout the late second and third trimesters, there is a drop in Hb, HCT, and MCV.
-In addition, inflammation, the generation of liver transport proteins, and hemodilution all have an impact on particular parameters, some of which include serum iron and ferritin.^{6,7} These days, hematological analyzers that make use of flow cytometry cannot only provide information on regular parameters, but also information on the status of iron through the measurement of reticulocyte indices.8 It has been observed that the Hb of reticulocyte is a reliable predictor for ID in newborns, children, and adolescents.^{9,10} This is one of the advanced cellular indices.
+SF measurement along with transferrin saturation, which reflect the body's iron stores, is considered the gold standard for identifying ID.4,5 However, when interpreting the results of these tests, it is necessary to take into account the fact that certain hematologic parameters are influenced by the physiological changes that occur during pregnancy.
+For instance, throughout the early stages of pregnancy, there is an increase in the mass of red blood cells, whereas throughout the late second and third trimesters, there is a drop in Hb, HCT, and MCV.
+In addition, inflammation, liver transport proteins synthesis, and hemodilution can impact biochemical parameters during pregnancy, some of which include serum iron and ferritin.^{6,7} These days, hematological analyzers that make use of flow cytometry not only provide information on regular parameters, but also information on iron status through the measurement of reticulocyte indices.8 It has been obdoi: 10.6133/apjcn.202412_33(4).0008 served that the Hb of reticulocyte is a reliable predictor for ID in newborns, children, and adolescents.^{9,10} This is one of the advanced cellular indices.
 The significance of other indices, such as mean reticulocyte volume (MRV) and MRV/MCV, in the diagnosis of ID has to be further investigated.